Bat Facts for Kids (Why These Night Flyers Are Actually Amazing)

 • Not all bats are nocturnal.

-• Bats are the only flying mammal
+• Bats are the only flying mammals

-• When in flight, bat's hearts beat 1,000 times a minute!
+• When in flight, bats' hearts beat 1,000 times a minute!

 Bats Use Their Very own Sonar System